diegomestre2/julia_exercises/README.md

 - Complex types are defined using the keyword struct type_name end.
 - Abstract types are defined using the keywords abstract type type_name end
 - Abstract child types are defined as abstract type type_name <: type_father end

+# Multable vs. Immutable
+- Immutable objects are easier to handle.
+Good for functions that caches calculation results.
+Ensures consistency.
+- Mutable objects are more complex mostly in a multi-threading application where a locking mechanism is necessary to ensure consistency.